VolhaLysiakova/CypressProject/README.md

 # CypressProject
-It's a study project- for UI and API testing using Page object patterns.
+It's a study project for UI and API testing using Page object patterns.

 Before running test use should install NodeJS >6.1.0 at your environment: https://nodejs.org/en/download/